JochenHiller/real-time-linux-playground/README.md

 * Thread sanitizer did not work reliably even with latest compilers (gcc13, clang TODO version here).
   * For more details see https://stackoverflow.com/questions/77850769/fatal-threadsanitizer-unexpected-memory-mapping-when-running-on-linux-kernels
   * A call with `sudo sysctl vm.mmap_rnd_bits=28` can enable that temporarily on Linux, but is not persisted by default.
-  * TODO test that on 25.04 please, with clang as well
+  * TODO test that on 25.04, with clang as well

 TODO stress testing